-Emily's research interests span several fields including human resource management with a focus on equality and diversity, organisational behaviour/theory, and cross-cultural management.
-To date, her research has focused on the impact of research evaluation on female academic careers, pensions and the experiences of older workers, and human resource management (HRM) practices in general.
+Emily's research interests span several fields including international human resource management with a focus on equality and diversity, organisational theory, and cross-cultural management.
+To date, her research has focused on the impact of research evaluation on female academic careers, pensions and the experiences of older workers, and international human resource management (IHRM) practices in general.
 Emily has also been integral in recent projects for the Scottish Government and corporate consultancy at her previous employer, The University of Edinburgh Business School.
 Emily's work contributes to understandings of gendered organisational behaviour and women’s lived experiences of organisational life.

 Peer-Reviewed Publications & Media Coverage